Hhro/lets_make_kernel/README.md

 # Let's develop kernel

 This is my repository for kernel developing project of CyKor.

-I'm just noob at it, and hope to build satisfying kernel at the end.
+Target architecture is x86_64

 # Build